w3c/webappsec/specs/subresourceintegrity/spec.markdown

     <script src="https://code.jquery.com/jquery-1.10.2.min.js"
             integrity="ni:///sha-256;C6CB9UYIS9UJeqinPHWTHVqh_E1uhG5Twh-Y5qFQmYg?ct=application/javascript">

-Scripts, of course, are not the only resource type which would benifit from integrity validation.
+Scripts, of course, are not the only resource type which would benefit from integrity validation.
 The scheme specified here applies to all HTML elements which trigger fetches, as well as to fetches triggered from CSS and JavaScript.